kulshekhar/ts-jest/README.md

 ## Options
 By default this package will try to locate `tsconfig.json` and use its compiler options for your `.ts` and `.tsx` files.

-Additionaly, `module` property will be overwritten to `commonjs` since is what Jest expects.
+Additionaly, `module` property will be overwritten to `commonjs` since that is the format Jest expects

 But you are able to override this behaviour and provide another path to your config for TypeScript by using `__TS_CONFIG__` option in `globals` for `jest`:
 ```json